TRaSH-Guides/Guides/docs/Hardlinks/Hardlinks-and-Instant-Moves.md

 1. This page with a short description.
 1. [How to set up for](/Hardlinks/How-to-setup-for/) your installation method.
-1. [Examples](/Hardlinks/Examples/) what you should use for your path settings in your used applications.
+1. [Examples](/Hardlinks/Examples/) What you should use for your path settings in your used applications.
 1. [Check if hardlinks are working](/Hardlinks/Check-if-hardlinks-are-working/)

 So you want one of the following?

 - Instant moves (Atomic-Moves) during import of the Starr Apps (useful when using Usenet)?
 - You don't want to use twice the storage when using torrents. (hardlinks)?
-- You want to perma seed?
+- You want to perma-seed?

 Then Continue to [How to set up for](/Hardlinks/How-to-setup-for/) your installation method.

 ## FAQ

+### Hardlinks Limitations

+!!! danger "- You <u>CAN'T</u> create hardlinks for directories :bangbang:<br>- You <u>CAN'T</u> hardlink across separate file systems, partitions, volumes or mounts :bangbang:<br>- Some file systems, such as exFAT, are known not to support hardlinks and should be avoided (double-check if you are unsure!)"

 ### What are Hardlinks